 Employers don't want to be over-reimbursing employees; nor do employees want to be under-reimbursed.
 Yet, a standard mileage rate has the potential to do both, depending on the actual conditions faced by employees.

-As you consider employee reimbursement options for 2021, instead of anticipating a possible decrease to the IRS mileage rate, think outside the box and look for a tool that's more suitably designed for vehicle reimbursements.
+As you consider employee reimbursement options for 2021, instead of greeting a decrease to the IRS mileage rate as a way to save money, think outside the box and look for a tool that's more suitably designed for vehicle reimbursements.

 Fixed and variable rate reimbursement (FAVR) is our recommended vehicle reimbursement tool.
 It stays more immediately responsive to sudden changes in the vehicle expense landscape – including both situations when gas prices spike unexpectedly and situations when drivers are stuck at home unexpectedly.
 Prepare for the uncertainty of 2021 with a more sophisticated, flexible tool.